anushka25bai11414-source/AIML-VITYARTHI_PROJECT-INCLUSIVE-WELFARE-RECOMMENDATION-SYSTEM/README.md

 1. Eligible Welfare Schemes.
 2. Explanation for each scheme
 3. Priority classification.
-(SCREENSHOTS OF OUTPUTS HAVE BEEN ATTACHED FOR REFERENCES)
+(SCREENSHOTS OF OUTPUTS HAVE BEEN ATTACHED FOR REFERENCE)

 =======================
 ## CONCEPTS APPLIED FROM COURSE SYLLABUS: